Logarithmic Sobolev inequalities: a review on stability and instability results; logarithmic uncertainty principle: Introduction

-and we aim either at an \emph{improved inequality} showing that $\delta[v]$ is bounded from below by a functional evaluated on $v$ under a constraint (otherwise~\eqref{LSI-G} would not be optimal), or by a distance to the manifold of optimal functions (see~Theorem~\ref{thm:opti}).
 For Sobolev's inequality, the issue was raised by H.~Brezis and E.~Lieb in~\cite{zbMATH03923428}.
-In~\cite{MR778970}, P.-L.~Lions proved a \emph{sequential stability} property: a normalized sequence of optimizing functions $(u_n)_{n\in\N}$ converges in $\dot{\mathrm H}^1(\R^d,dx)$ to an Aubin-Talenti function via the concentration-compactness method.
-Soon after, G.~Bianchi and H.~Egnell proved in~\cite{MR1124290} that for some constant $\kappa_d>0$, the deficit associated with Sobolev's inequality is bounded from below by $\kappa_d\,\mathsf d(v,\mathcal M)^2$ where~$\mathsf d$ is the distance induced by $\dot{\mathrm H}^1(\R^d,dx)$ and $\mathcal M$ is the manifold of the \emph{Aubin-Talenti functions}.
-A lower bound on $\kappa_d$ is known from~\cite{DEFFL2025}.
-For the logarithmic Sobolev inequality, it is therefore natural to ask whether there is a \emph{quantitative stability property} for~\eqref{LSI-G}, that is, whether there is some $\kappa>0$ such that
+Slightly earlier, in~\cite{MR778970}, P.-L.~Lions proved a \emph{sequential stability} property: a normalized sequence of optimizing functions $(u_n)_{n\in\N}$ converges in $\dot{\mathrm H}^1(\R^d,dx)$ to an Aubin-Talenti function via the concentration-compactness method, up to the extraction of a subsequence (relative compactness) and after taking advantage of the invariances.
+Soon after~\cite{zbMATH03923428}, G.~Bianchi and H.~Egnell proved in~\cite{MR1124290} that for some constant $\kappa_d>0$, the deficit associated with Sobolev's inequality is bounded from below by $\kappa_d\,\mathsf d(v,\mathcal M)^2$ where~$\mathsf d$ is the distance induced by $\dot{\mathrm H}^1(\R^d,dx)$ and $\mathcal M$ is the manifold of the \emph{Aubin-Talenti functions}.
+A lower bound on $\kappa_d$ is known from the recent work~\cite{DEFFL2025}.